 A physical fitness class designed to challenge students of all fitness levels.
 This class will provide students with a combination of exercise opportunities that will include cardiovascular endurance activities, weight training, swimming and various other activities.
 This course is designed to help students achieve a higher level of physical fitness through high intensity training.
-Core Requirement: Well-Being (p.
-7)
+Core Requirements: Well-Being.
+You will need a Theory course to complete the Well-Being Requirement.